|

 community centre where people go to meet, as a hotel where visitors stay

 and as a bank where valuable belongings can be stored.
-The practice of the Three Jewels is central to Buddhist life who follows them:

 The Four Noble Truths is the heart of Buddhist Dharma / teaching and they are: